Addressable vs. Conventional Fire Alarms

 Conventional Fire Alarm Systems

 A conventional alarm system has numerous devices on a single pair of wires and may cover up to 20,000 square feet per zone.
 Typically, conventional systems are used for small facilities with few devices.
 Because there may be numerous devices on a single pair of wires, when an alarm is activated, there is no indication of which device was initiated at the panel.
 In order to determine which device was initiated you will have to inspect each device.
 Conventional systems are typically no longer acceptable by Authorities Having Jurisdictions.

 Addressable Fire Alarm Systems

 In contrast, an addressable system connects all devices using a loop, a single pair of wires for as many as 250 devices.
 Each device on the loop has an address as well as a description which is usually the location.
-When an alarm is activated, the individual address and description is displayed on the panel LCD.
-These systems are the most used system across the industry today.
-Most jurisdictions require addressable systems.
+When an alarm is activated, the individual address and description is displayed on the panel’s LCD.
+These systems are the most popular system across the industry today, and most jurisdictions require addressable systems.